natcap/invest.users-guide/source/habitat_quality.rst

   Each row in the Threats data CSV table is a degradation source, and columns must be named as follows:

-  * **THREAT**.
+  * *THREAT*.
 The name of the specific threat. **Threat names must not exceed 8 characters.**

-  * **MAX_DIST**.
+  * *MAX_DIST*.
 The maximum distance over which each threat affects habitat quality (measured in kilometers).
 The impact of each degradation source will decline to zero at this maximum distance.

-  * **WEIGHT**.
+  * *WEIGHT*.
 The impact of each threat on habitat quality, relative to other threats.
-Weights can range from 1 at the highest, to 0 at the lowest.
+Weights can range from 1 at the highest impact, to 0 at the lowest.

-  * **DECAY**.
+  * *DECAY*.
 The type of decay over space for the threat.
 Can have the value of either "linear" or "exponential".

  Example: Hypothetical study with three threats.
 Agriculture (*Agric* in the table) degrades habitat over a larger distance than roads do, and has a greater overall magnitude of impact.
 Further, paved roads (*Paved_rd*) attract more traffic than dirt roads (*Dirt_rd*) and thus are more destructive to nearby habitat than dirt roads.